dCache/dcache-book2/config-PoolManager.md

 Currently four different partition types are supported:

 `classic`:
-This is the pool selection algorithm used in the versions of DCACHE prior to version `2.0`.
-See [section\_title][4] for a detailed description.
+This is the pool selection algorithm used in the versions of dCache prior to version 2.0.
+See [the section called “Classic Partitions”](https://www.dcache.org/manuals/Book-2.16/config/cf-pm-pm-fhs-comments.shtml#cf-pm-classic) for a detailed description.

 `random`:
 This pool selection algorithm selects a pool randomly from the set of available pools.